Lowry Hill, Minneapolis

-Lowry Hill is a neighborhood within the Calhoun-Isles community in Minneapolis, Minnesota.
+Lowry Hill is a neighborhood within the Bde Maka Ska-Isles community in Minneapolis, Minnesota.
 The neighborhood is regarded as being one of the city’s most upscale and wealthy neighborhoods.
 It was historically the home of Minneapolis’s most prominent milling and lumber families.

 Although secluded by trees and parkways up on the hill, its boundaries are Interstate 394 to the north, Interstate 94 to the east, Hennepin Avenue to the southeast, West 22nd Street to the south, Lake of the Isles Parkway to the southwest, and Logan Avenue South and Morgan Avenue South to the west.
 Lowry Hill is northwest of Lowry Hill East; the two neighborhoods are separated by Hennepin Avenue.

-Lowry Hill is part of Ward 7, represented by council member Katie Cashman.
+Lowry Hill is part of Ward 7 in the Minneapolis City Council and state legislative district 61A.